Spider web: Low gravity

-In popular culture
+In culture

 Spider webs play a crucial role in the 1952 children's novel Charlotte's Web.
 Webs are also featured in many other cultural depictions of spiders.
 In films, illustration, and other visual arts, spider webs may be used to readily suggest a "spooky" atmosphere, or imply neglect or the passage of time.
 Artificial "spider webs" are a common element of Halloween decorations.
 Spider webs are a common image in tattoo art, often symbolizing long periods of time spent in prison, or used simply to fill gaps between other images.

 Some observers believe that a small spider is depicted on the United States one-dollar bill, in the upper-right corner of the front side (obverse), perched on the shield surrounding the number "1".
 This perception is enhanced by the resemblance of the background image of intertwining fine lines to a stylized spider web.
 However, other observers believe the figure is an owl.

 The World Wide Web is thus named because of its tangled and interlaced structure, said to resemble that of a spider web.

 Artificial spider webs are used by the superhero Spider-Man to restrain enemies and to make ropes on which to swing between buildings as quick transportation.
 Some incarnations of the character, such as the version in the Sam Raimi film trilogy and Spider-Man 2099, are shown to be able to produce organic webs.

 The notable tensile strength of spider webs is often exaggerated in science fiction, often as a plot device to justify the presence of artificially giant spiders.

 Posters used by the women at Greenham Common Women's Peace Camp often featured the symbol of a spider web, meant to symbolise the fragility as well as the perseverance of the protesters.

+The Quran uses the fragility of the spider's web as a parable, comparing it to the faith of idolators.